 There is no publication fee.

 The University bears all the expenses of publication.

 AJSMU accepts advertisements relevant to the target readership of health sciences academics and professionals.
-Advertisements shall be printed in the journal’s hard copy and will be made available on online copies as well.
+Advertisements shall be printed in the journal’s hard copy and will be made available online as well.
 Advertisements shall not affect editorial decisions and policies in any way.
 Any attempts to influence the journal through advertisement or undue benefits shall be considered valid reason for disqualification of the article in question and banning of the advertiser from AJSMU.

 Peer Review Policy

-Higher Education Commission defines plagiarism as1:
+Higher Education Commission defines plagiarism as:

 Verbatim copying, near-verbatim copying, or purposely paraphrasing portions of another author's paper or unpublished report without citing the exact reference.

 - Copying elements of another author's paper, such as equations or illustrations that are not common knowledge, or copying or purposely paraphrasing sentences without citing the source.

 - Verbatim copying portions of another author's paper or from reports by citing but not clearly differentiating what text has been copied (e.g. not applying quotation marks correctly) and /or not citing the source correctly”